BUI-TUAN27/Graduation-Party12/README.md

         }
     </style>
     <script>
-        function getNameFromURL() {
+        // Get name from URL and decode it function getNameFromURL() {
             const urlParams = new URLSearchParams(window.location.search);
-            return urlParams.get('NAME') || "Khách mời";  // Default to "Khách mời" if no name is provided }
+            const name = urlParams.get('NAME') || "Khách mời";  // Default to "Khách mời" if no name is provided return decodeURIComponent(name);  // Decode the name to ensure special characters are displayed correctly }

         function openInvitation() {